Eating and drinking

-The Everyone Health Service is free for people aged 50 and above who meet certain criteria and live in in particular parts of Staffordshire or a with certain GP practices.
-This includes support to stop smoking, lose weight, eat more healthily, get active, get out and about more and prevent falls.
+- The Everyone Health Service is free and can offer support to stop smoking, lose weight, eat more healthily, get active, get out and about more and prevent falls*.
 NHS health checks are also available to residents aged between 40 and 74.
-For more information call 0333 005 0095 or email email@example.com.
+For more information call 0333 005 0095 or email email@example.com. (*restrictions apply)

 Talk your GP

 If you are struggling to eat or drink, talk to your GP or a health care professional.